Finbuckle/Finbuckle.MultiTenant/docs/updated/Stores.md

 This database context will have its own connection string (usually) separate from that of any tenant in the store.
 Addtionally, this database context can be entirely separate from any others an application might use if comingling the multitenant store and app entity models is not desired.

-Configure by calling `WithEFCoreStore<TEFCoreStoreDbContext>` after `AddMultiTenant` in the `ConfigureServices` method of the app's `Startup` class and provide types for the store's database context generic parameter:
+Configure by calling `WithEFCoreStore<TEFCoreStoreDbContext>` after `AddMultiTenant<T>` in the `ConfigureServices` method of the app's `Startup` class and provide types for the store's database context generic parameter:

 ```cs
 // Register to use the database context and TTenantInfo types show above.